r3fang/TaFuCo/README.md

  We tested TaFuCo (rapid mode) on 43 real RNA-seq data against 506 genes candidates.
 On average, TaFuCo spends ~5min per million pairs.
 However, the running time is not absolutely linear to the number of reads.
 We found most of the time has been spent on the alignment for the step *fusion refinement* and *junction refinement*, therefore, the more fusions in the sample identified, the longer TaFuCo usually runs.

  2. **What's the maximum memory requirement for TaFuCo?**
- **1GB** would be enough for **rapid** mode predicting against 1,000 genes, **predict** will take over slightly more memory because it will read in the whole reference genome.
+ **1GB** would be enough for **rapid** mode predicting against 1,000 genes, **predict** will take over more memory since it reads the whole reference genome into RAM.
- The majority (~90%) of the memory occupied by TaFuCo is used for storing the kmer hash table indexed from reference sequences.
-Thus, the more genes are being tested, theoretically the more memory will be needed (also depends on the complexity of the sequences).
-Based on our simulations, predicting against ~1000 genes with k=15 always takes less than **1GB** memory, which means TaFuCo can definately be used on most of today's PCs.
+ The majority (~90%) of the memory occupied by TaFuCo-rapid is used for storing the kmer hash table indexed from reference sequences.
+Thus, the more genes are being tested, theoretically the more memory will be taken over.
+Based on our simulations, predicting against ~1000 genes with k=15 always takes less than **1GB** memory in rapid mode, which means TaFuCo can safely be used on most of today's PCs.

  3. **How precise is TaFuCo?**
  **~0.85** and **~0.99** for sensitivity and specificity on the simulated data.